JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 But I want to compare kneck to kneck with couple of new *auth architectures* ive been learning along the way.

 ![Logto Admin Panel](/blog_img/entrepre/public-build/slidev-editor/logto1-panel.png)

+So switch to the LogtoJS branch and let's get to it:

 ```sh
 git branch -a